Sam Northeast

-Sam Alexander Northeast (born 16 October 1989) is an English professional cricketer who plays for Glamorgan County Cricket Club.
+Sam Alexander Northeast (born 16 October 1989) is an English professional cricketer who plays for Kent County Cricket Club.
 He is a right-handed batsman.
 Northeast made his senior debut in 2007 and until 2017 played for Kent County Cricket Club.
 He captained the Kent First XI for most of the 2015 season before being formally appointed as club captain in 2016.
-He captained the side in 2017 before being replaced before the 2018 season after declining to sign a contract extension committing himself to the club in the longer term.
+He captained the team in 2017 before being replaced in the season of 2018, after not signing for a contract extension committing himself to the club in the longer term.

 After signing for Hampshire in February 2018, Northeast made his debut for the England Lions later in the month against the West Indies A in Antigua.
 In July 2022, Northeast scored 410 not out in a first-class innings.

 Early life

 Northeast was born in Ashford in Kent in 1989 and grew up in Walmer near Dover.
-He first came to prominence when as a 13-year-old schoolboy he scored 19 hundreds during 2003, 11 for Wellesley House School in Broadstairs, more than doubling the record for runs scored in a season for the school which had been set by Graham Cowdrey in 1977.
+He first came to prominence when, as a 13-year-old schoolboy, he scored 19 hundreds during 2003, 11 for Wellesley House School in Broadstairs, more than doubling the record for runs scored in a season for the school, which had been set by Graham Cowdrey in 1977.
 He went on to Harrow School on a sports scholarship, winning a place in the 1st XI at the age of 14 and becoming one of the youngest players to play in the Eton v Harrow match at Lord's and the youngest for 60 years to do so.
 Kent County Cricket Club sent coaches to work with him at school rather than asking him to travel to Canterbury.
-He was part of the Harrow cricket team which was touring in Sri Lanka when the 2004 Indian Ocean tsunami struck, escaping injury by climbing on to the roof of the pavilion at Galle.
+He was part of the Harrow cricket team, which was touring in Sri Lanka when the 2004 Indian Ocean tsunami struck, escaping injury by climbing onto the roof of the pavilion at Galle.

 In 2005, Northeast won seven national cricket awards, including the BBC Test Match Special young cricketer of the year and the Gray-Nicolls best schools cricketer awards.
-He won a Bunbury scholarship and played for England under–15s.
-An allround sportsman, Northeast was a national schools rackets champion, a county squash player and cross-country runner, and was offered county trials in football and rugby union.
-He turned down trials with the England Independent Schools football team and held Kent age-group records in the 400 metres and long-jump.
+He won a Bunbury scholarship and played for England under-15s.
+An all-round sportsman, Northeast was a national schools rackets champion, a county squash player and cross-country runner, and was offered county trials in football and rugby union.
+He turned down trials with the England Independent Schools football team and held Kent age-group records in the 400 metres and long jump.